Isaac D'Israeli

-Isaac D'Israeli (11 May 1766 – 19 January 1848) was a British writer, scholar and the father of British Prime Minister Benjamin Disraeli.
+Isaac D'Israeli (11 May 1766 – 19 January 1848) was a British writer, scholar and the father of British prime minister Benjamin Disraeli.
 He is best known for his essays and his associations with other men of letters.

 Life and career

-Isaac was born in Enfield, Middlesex, England, the only child of Benjamin D'Israeli (1730–1816), a Sephardic Jewish merchant who had immigrated from Cento, Italy, in 1748, and his second wife, Sarah Syprut de Gabay Villa Real (1742/3–1825).
+Isaac was born in Enfield, Middlesex, England, the only child of Benjamin D'Israeli, a Sephardic Jewish merchant who had immigrated from Cento, Italy, in 1748, and his second wife, Sarah Syprut de Gabay Villa Real.
 Isaac received much of his education in Leiden.
 At the age of 16, he began his literary career with some verses addressed to Samuel Johnson.
 He became a frequent guest at the table of the publisher John Murray and became one of the noted bibliophiles of the time.

 In 1797 D'Israeli published Vaurien, a romantic novel set in radical circles following the French Revolution.
-Conservative commentators praised the book for its mockery of radicals in England and depiction of Vaurien, who has come from France to ferment revolution.
+Conservative commentators praised the book for its mockery of radicals in England and depiction of Vaurien, who has come from France to foment revolution.
 Yet they were perturbed by his depiction of a prostitute, who is kindly and was forced into prostitution to feed her family after her husband was ruined by a litigious neighbour for stealing an apple.
 Moreover, they were shocked by a chapter in which Disraeli launched a staunch defence of the Jewish community condemning the way Jews were treated in England.

-On 10 February 1802, D'Israeli married Maria Basevi (1774/5–1847), who came from another London merchant family of Italian-Jewish descent.
+On 10 February 1802, D'Israeli married Maria Basevi, who came from another London merchant family of Italian-Jewish descent.
 The marriage was a happy one, producing five children: Sarah ("Sa"; 1802–1859); Benjamin ("Ben" or "Dizzy"; 1804–1881); Naphtali (b.
 1807, died in infancy); Raphael ("Ralph"; 1809–1898); and Jacobus ("James" or "Jem"; 1813–1868).
 The children were named according to Jewish customs and the boys were all circumcised.
 Religiously, however, Isaac D'Israeli appears to have set aside his Jewish beliefs.
 In the midst of an eight-year dispute with the Bevis Marks Synagogue and on the advice of his friend, historian Sharon Turner, all his children were baptised into the Church of England in 1817.
 In 1833 he published a severely critical analysis of contemporary Judaism, The Genius of Judaism.
 He himself did not receive baptism, however, and never indicated any desire to exchange Judaism for Christianity.
 He did attend the inauguration ceremonies of the Reform Synagogue at Burton Street, London.